krispediadot/krispediadot.github.io/about/about.md

 permalink: /about/
 ---

-Hello!
+Hello!<br>
 I'm a person who is interested in computer science and IT technology.

 <br>